-Dosha Vinyasa Yoga© aims to balance the fluctuations of our mental, emotional and physical states as represented by the elements of space, air, fire, water and earth.
+Second, my Dosha Vinyasa Yoga© aims to balance the fluctuations of our mental, emotional and physical states, as represented by the elements of space, air, fire, water and earth.

-The Doshas – Vata, Pitta and Kapha – are the combinations of these elements:
+The Doshas – Vata, Pitta and Kapha – are the combinations of the following elements:

 Air and space combine to form Vata

 These are present in all things, including but not limited to:

 Life style (insert anything you can think of, it applies)

 Your personality, inherent nature, behaviour, thinking pattern, the social environment you grew up in, and all the other influences we come across throughout our life.

 Essentially, the Doshas are in everything, everywhere, and exert their influence on us from the time we were born to the very moment you are reading this.

 There are unending interactions that influence the balance of each dosha and subsequently the balance between all three.
 Therefor, the study of the doshas must not be taken singularly, i.e. studying Vata, Pitta or Kapha by themselves.

 What’s my Dosha?